 - English actor Burn Gorman does such a terrible attempt at a "British" accent in Pacific Rim, to contrast, listen to his normal accent playing Owen in Torchwood.

 - One of character actor Terry-Thomas' trademarks was his very British RP accent.
 He is quite possibly the trope codifier; most people that pretend a RP accent these days are doing an impression of him.

-- X-Men: First Class attempts to explain why Xavier (who is American in the comics) has a Received Pronunciation accent.
-He is half-British, half-American (or alternately, he's fully British, but his family moved to the United States before World War II broke out in 1939), and his speech pattern was influenced by his posh English mother.
+- X-Men: First Class explains why Professor Charles Xavier (who is American in the comics) has a Received Pronunciation accent.
+He is half-British, half-American,note and his speech pattern was influenced by his posh English mother.
 It was later reinforced when he studied at the University of Oxford.

 - Redwall uses a wide variety of accents: searats Talk Like a Pirate, moles are country bumpkins ("burr aye, zurr" - based on The West Country accent - the double r is to emphasise that it is rhotic), and hares use the "tally ho, wot wot"-type of speech (based on the WW2 RAF no less).
 Scottish accents show up in later books.